c3g/GenPipes/README.md

 * Messages should not be sent directly to our team members.
 The generic e-mail address above will create a ticket viewable by all of us and facilitate the follow-up of your request.
 * Choose a meaningful subject for your message.
-* Include the pipeline version number in your message.
+* Include the version number in your message.
 * An error message or code snippet illustrating your request is normally very useful.